RSS

 “There are those who care not about extraterrestrials, searching for meaning in other human beings,” Jose Chung tells us at the end.
 “Rare or lucky are those who find it.”
 It’s strongly implied that they are the most enlightened ones, regardless of their ultimate success rate — a strange message for a show invented to exploit interest in UFOs to convey, but by no means an unwise or unwelcome one.

 At the beginning of the fourth season, Fox finally saw fit to move The X-Files out of the Friday graveyard slot and over to Sunday evenings.
-The twelfth episode of that season aired just after the Super Bowl on January 26, 1997, becoming thereby the most-watched single installment of the show ever, seen by almost 30 million Americans.
+The twelfth episode of that season aired just after the Super Bowl on January 26, 1997, becoming thereby the most-watched single installment of the show ever, seen by almost 30 million American households.
 From its humble roots, The X-Files had grown up to become a show that absolutely everybody at least knew of.
 “You cannot get an issue of TV Guide or Entertainment Weekly or People without someone referring to the show,” marveled Paul Rabwin.
 “There have been political cartoons, references in the funnies, and newspaper headlines.
 It’s no longer something that needs explanation.”

 Yet the show definitely wasn’t dumbing itself down to please the masses.
 Foucault’s Pendulum has nothing on the conspiracy theorist’s magic brownie that is the fourth season’s “Musings of a Cigarette-Smoking Man,” in which we learn that Cancer Man not only personally carried out the assassinations of John F. Kennedy and Martin Luther King but has been fixing the Grammy Awards and the Super Bowl all these years as well.
 (He has a special dislike for the Buffalo Bills.)
 We even see him watching the pilot of The X-Files approvingly, implying that the whole show we’ve been viewing is yet another piece of government misinformation.
 The mind boggles…